Recent reports in this category are shown below:

 -

-Statement Closed after initial enquiries Looked after children 12-Mar-2024
+Statement Closed after initial enquiries Child protection 04-Feb-2025

-Summary: We will not investigate Miss X’s complaint.
-This is because there is no sign of fault in the Council’s decision not to consider her complaint whilst there are ongoing court proceedings.
+Summary: We will not investigate Miss X’s complaint about matters relating to the Council’s child protection involvement with her child.
+This is because there is no sign of fault in the Council’s decision not to consider her complaint whilst the case is subject to ongoing court proceedings.

 -